As an Amazon Associate kitchen A2Z earns from qualifying purchases

 Lemon Juice: Substitute for Vinegar

-Lemon juice substitute is the desired substitute of vinegar, and both of this cleansing way is similar.
+Lemon juice substitute is the desired substitute of vinegar, and both of these cleansing ways is similar.
 Most importantly, lemon juice never leaves an unpleasant odor after cleaning.

 The only downside of this method is that you have to clean your coffee machine and crush the lemons to get enough juice.
 You can crush a lemon in your juicer machine.
 Requires more lemon, which is a little more expensive than vinegar.
 It is also possible to use a cleanser with stored lemon juice.